[ Case Study ]

 Many people know the line.
 It’s from the movie “Down By Law” by Jim Jarmusch.
 Here’s the scene:

 SMILES ABOUND!!!
-Laughter releases Endorphins and Enkephalins—nature’s all-natural drug.
-It’s all Neurochemical, this includes you.
+Laughter releases dopamine, endorphins and enkephalins—nature’s all-natural drug.
+It’s all Neurochemical.

 Well, that’s all for now.
 Another happy client.